Megabit/Blazorise/Source/SourceGenerators/Blazorise.Weavers.Fody/README.md

 ### Purpose of `bw` and `bwf`

 - **`Blazorise.Weavers` (bw)**:
-    - Exists solely to create a NuGet package (includes `Fody.Packaging`).
+    - Exists solely to create a NuGet package (includes `Fody.Packaging` which does exactly that).
+    - Created NuGet package is necessary for Fody to work.
+It works under the hood and is created on build.
     - It acts as a wrapper for `bwf`.

 - **`Blazorise.Weavers.Fody` (bwf)**: